 - New Media Are Evil: 103 693 manages to learn most of mankind just by watching TV for several days.
 Her verdict is not nice to hear.
 She has lots of nice things to tell too.

 - No Infantile Amnesia: The grandmother remembers when she was just born as she crawls through a wire tunnel.

 - Overly-Long Name: 103 683 decides to just go by "103" in the third book, since her name is too damn long and she has been told the story of an ant who died because it took too long to call her from danger...

 - Poison Is Corrosive: The russet ants have the ability to fire concentrated formic acid from their abdomens, capable of eating through thick exoskeletons in seconds.

 - Reed Richards Is Useless: They actually find a cure for cancer from the ants... by making a machine that communicates with cancer like how they communicated with the ants.

 - Reverse Psychology: How the Wells family go inside the basement.
 Edmond specifically told them not go go so that they'd go.

-- Zerg Rush: the ants in general of course, but the Dwarve Ants as despicted as being especially good at this, due to them possessing multiple queen on each colony.
+- Zerg Rush: The ants in general of course, but the Dwarve Ants as despicted as being especially good at this, due to them possessing multiple queens in each colony.